-Alcohol ankle monitors are worn around the ankle that measure levels of alcohol present in a person's perspiration.
+Alcohol ankle monitors (SCRAM devices) are worn around the ankle that measure levels of alcohol present in a person's perspiration.
 You may have heard about them on TV.
-Ttelevision shows are writing them into their scripts leading to popularity.
-Celebrities such as Lindsay Lohan, Andy Dick, and Michelle Rodriguez have been photographed wearing them.
+Television shows are writing them into their scripts leading to popularity.
+Celebrities such as Lindsay Lohan, Andy Dick, and Michelle Rodriguez photographed wearing them.

-SCRAM (Secure Continuous Remote Alcohol Monitor) is the most commonly used alcohol monitoring device, and is manufactured by a company in Colorado called Alcohol Monitoring Systems (AMS).
+A SCRAM (Secure Continuous Remote Alcohol Monitor) device is the most commonly used alcohol monitoring device, and is manufactured by a company in Colorado called Alcohol Monitoring Systems (AMS).

 The devices may be helpful during trail or after conviction.
 Judges often require an arrested person to wear the monitor in addition to any bond that they set.
-In Arizona DUI cases, some judges will order the use of these devices even before conviction.
-Find an attorney in your state to help you.
-A judge may allow a person convicted of DUI to wear an ankle monitor as an alternative to jail time.
+In Arizona DUI cases, some Judges will order the use of these devices even before conviction.
+Find an attorney in your state, city, or county to help you.
+A Judge may allow a person convicted of DUI to wear an ankle monitor as an alternative to jail time.